See 2022 Speakers.

 Co-founder and Executive Director, Work On Climate

 Eugene is the co-founder and Executive Director of Work On Climate, a non-profit focused on building the workforce needed to solve climate change.
 Eugene started this non-profit after quitting his 15-year software career (most recently at Google, working on large-scale data processing and AI systems) to focus on climate, and meeting hundreds of other professionals in the same boat when his goodbye note went viral.
 Work On Climate has built the world's largest professional community of its kind and helped several thousand people land jobs working on climate solutions.
 Now they are focusing on the full scale of the climate talent transition - hundreds of millions of people across all roles and sectors - by rallying the power of the entire mainstream talent ecosystem.
 Eugene's story and his work have been featured by FastCompany, CNBC, The Weather Channel, New York Times, EDF, and other venues.
 Eugene dedicates his free time to rock climbing, enjoying art and music, and hanging out with his two cats, This One and That One.

 Dr. Clea Kolster

-Director of Science, Lowercarbon Capital
+Partner and Head of Science, Lowercarbon Capital